corinnar/GIS_tutorials/docs/source/Wind_Erosion_Tutorial_EN.rst

 .. math:: C = \frac{1}{100}\  \times \ \sum_{i = 1}^{12}{u^{3}\left( \frac{PETi - Pi}{\text{PETi}} \right)}d

-    The 3 sets of monthly layers (windspeed, precipitation and EvapoTranspiration) prepared in the previous steps will be used as input layers in Raster Calculator.
+The 3 sets of monthly layers (windspeed, precipitation and evapoTranspiration) prepared in the previous steps will be used as input layers in Raster Calculator.

     To perform the analysis follow the instructions below: